-A suspicion or diagnosis of Alzheimer’s or dementia in a loved one can be difficult for families.
-Understanding dementia stages and progression is essential for family members to recognize to provide the best care possible at home or in a memory care center.
+A suspicion or diagnosis of Alzheimer’s or dementia in a loved one can be difficult for families, and there is much to be learned.
+Understanding dementia stages and their progression is vital when family members need to provide the best care possible at home or in a memory care community.

-While at-home screening tools for dementia are available, receiving a proper diagnosis from a doctor is critical.
+While at-home screening tools for dementia are available, be cautioned that receiving a proper diagnosis from a doctor is critical.*

-The FAST scale is a tool developed by Dr. Barry Reisberg to assess the degree of cognitive impairment in individuals with dementia.
-It divides dementia into seven separate stages ranging from normal functioning to severe cognitive decline.
+The FAST scale is a tool developed by Dr. Barry Reisberg to assess the degree of cognitive impairment in people with dementia.
+It divides dementia into seven stages, ranging from normal functional ability to severe cognitive decline.

-The assessment offers a standardized method of evaluating progression so caregivers can better anticipate needs and provide appropriate care and support.
-Each stage evaluates characteristics such as:
+The assessment offers a standardized method of evaluating functional decline, so healthcare professionals and caregivers can anticipate needs and provide appropriate support.

 - Ability to perform everyday tasks